 Understanding Harley VIN Numbers (1903–1969)

 In the earliest years, numbering systems were inconsistent and varied by model and production run.
-By the early 1930s, Harley-Davidson adopted a standardized format placing the model year at the beginning of the VIN, followed by the model designation and production sequence.
-This system carried through the Knucklehead, Panhead, K Model, Sportster, and Generator Shovelhead eras and remains the basis for decoding vintage Harley-Davidson VINs through 1969.
+By the early 1930s, Harley-Davidson adopted a more standardized format placing the model year at the beginning of the engine number, followed by the model designation and production sequence.
+This system carried through the Knucklehead, Panhead, K Model, Sportster, and Generator Shovelhead eras and remains the basis for decoding supported year-first vintage Harley-Davidson VINs through 1969.

-The basic format is straightforward.
-The first two digits indicate the model year, followed by one to three letters identifying the engine type or model family, and a final sequence of numbers representing production order.
+For supported year-first numbers, the basic format is straightforward.
+The first two digits indicate the model year, followed by letters identifying the engine type or model family, and a final sequence of numbers representing production order.
 This format allows the year and motor family to be identified directly from the stamped VIN.

-The VIN stamped on a vintage Harley-Davidson contains the most reliable information about that motorcycle.
-On most models, it is located on the left engine case, just below the “V” formed by the cylinders, and should appear as a clean, evenly spaced factory stamp.
+The stamped number on a vintage Harley-Davidson contains the most reliable identification information available from the machine itself.
+On most supported year-first models, it is located on the left engine case, just below the “V” formed by the cylinders, and should appear as a clean, evenly spaced factory stamp.

 These numbers can be altered.
 Restamped or modified VINs are not uncommon in the vintage market, whether to disguise a stolen motorcycle or to increase value by representing a rarer model.
 The font, spacing, and character style used by Harley-Davidson changed over time, and inconsistencies can often be identified by experienced collectors.
 Any VIN that appears unusually clean, inconsistent, or out of place should be examined carefully.